barcradio/ultra-tracker/README.md

      pnpm dev
    ```

-9. To refresh your cloned version of ultra-tracker to get the latest changes
+9. To retrieve the latest changes to your ultra-tracker repository's cloned (remote) version.
+(Your database and config files will not be changed)
     ```bash
       # For Windows, Linux or MacOS
-      # remove the ultra-tracker directory (del or rm or rmdir or ???)
+      # git pull
-      # Repeat steps 4 through 7
+      # Repeat steps 6 through 7 before running before continuing or performing builds (below)
    ```

 10. To assist in editing code, logic, or UI, the repository folder can easily be opened with VSCode and the recommended extensions will be installed.

-    The VSCode launch settings are configured in the project to run the app.
+    The VSCode launch settings are configured in the repository to run the app.
 It runs with a debugger attached by default, but can also be run without, using the launch controls.

     [VSCode website](https://code.visualstudio.com/)